 Lay your baby over your lap, with one of your legs under their tummy.
 Your free leg should be under their head.
 You should turn your baby's head to the side.
 Don't forget the burp cloth!
 Rub your baby's upper back in circular motions or pat very lightly.

-If you have tried all of these methods and your baby still seems uncomfortable, you might want to give your baby 5 minutes to try to work the burp out themselves.
+If you have tried all these methods and your baby still seems uncomfortable, you might want to give your baby 5 minutes to try to work the burp out themselves.
 After 5 minutes, try the methods above again.

 After that initial half-hour, you can try allowing your baby to work the air out during some tummy time.